OpenFunction/OpenFunction/docs/installation/Setup-OpenFunction-Serving-with-Knative.md

 ### Install Knative CLI

-Choose a suitable installation of Knative CLI for your cluster by refer to thie [docs](https://knative.dev/docs/client/install-kn/).
+Choose a suitable installation of Knative CLI for your cluster by refer to this [docs](https://knative.dev/docs/client/install-kn/).

 ### Install Knative Serving